 The Code on Wages, 2019

 The Code on Wages was passed by the Parliament and received the President’s assent in 2019.
 The draft rules have been formed and circulated by the Ministry of Labour and Employment for feedbacks.
-The Code on Wages shines light on wages and bonus and aspects relating to four existing central labour laws- Payment of Wages Act 1936, Minimum Wages Act 1948, Act of Payment of Bonus 1965 and Equal Remuneration Act 1976.
-The remaining labour codes namely, the SS Code, the OSH Code and the IR Code were passed by the Parliament in September 2020 and thereafter received the President’s assent.
+The Code on Wages shines a light on wages and bonuses and aspects relating to four existing central labour laws- Payment of Wages Act 1936, Minimum Wages Act 1948, Act of Payment of Bonus 1965, and Equal Remuneration Act 1976.
+The remaining labour codes namely, the SS Code, the OSH Code, and the IR Code were passed by the Parliament in September 2020 and thereafter received the President’s assent.

 An overview of the other three new labour codes is provided below: